 - Frozen mixed vegetables

 Commercial Bearded Dragon Food

 Commercial bearded dragon foods can also be purchased and used to supplement your pet's diet.
-However, even though most of these foods are comprised of plant and animal ingredients, some beardies choose not to eat these dry alternatives.
-If you decide to try a commercial food, pick one especially designed for bearded dragons such as:
+However, even though most of these foods include plant and animal ingredients, some beardies choose not to eat these dry alternatives.
+If you decide to try a commercial food, pick one especially designed for bearded dragons.